Lia Chang: Acting and modeling

-She has played the recurring character of Nurse Lia on the daytime soap operas One Life to Live and As the World Turns, guest roles on other television shows and minor characters in several feature films.
+Her television credits include the recurring character of Nurse Lia on the daytime soap operas One Life to Live and As the World Turns, guest roles on other television shows, such as Another World and New York Undercover, and minor characters in several feature films.
 In 2015, Chang co-produced, co-wrote and co-starred in the independent short film, Hide and Seek.
 She is included in Joann Faung Jean Lee's 2000 book Asian American Actors: Oral histories from stage, screen, and television.